 This course concludes a four-part sequence that addresses the application of cardiology in a pre-hospital setting.
 Students will further develop their mastery of cardiology and will continue to review topics from the previous courses to ensure mastery.
 Additional topics to be covered include 12 lead electrocardiogram interpretation, responding to the field code, and management and resuscitation of the critical cardiac patient in a pre-hospital setting.
+The Advanced Cardiovascular Life Support (ACLS) Provider Course is designed for health care providers who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
+Through didactic instruction and active participation in simulated cases, students will enhance their skills in the recognition and intervention of cardiopulmonary arrest, immediate post-cardiac arrest, acute dysrhythmia, stroke, and acute coronary syndromes (ACS).
+The goal of this course is to improve outcomes for adult patients of cardiopulmonary arrest and other cardiovascular emergencies through early recognition and interventions by high performance teams.

-Prerequisites: HL151, HL212, HL216, HL220, HL226, and HL234.
+Prerequisites (must be completed with a B- or better): HL151, HL212, HL216, HL220, HL226, and HL234.
 Co-requisites: HL153, HL213, HL221, HL227, and HL235.